vmware/differential-datalog/doc/language_reference/language_reference.md

 A clause in the body of a rule can introduce variables that are visible in clauses following it and in the head of the rule.
-Variables are introduced *explicitly* in the left-hand side of an assignment clause, a flat-map or an aggregate clause or *implicitly*, by referring to them in a positive atom.
+Variables are introduced *explicitly* in the left-hand side of an assignment clause or a flat-map clause or *implicitly*, by referring to them in a positive atom.
 An implicit declaration must appear in a *pattern expression*, i.e., an expression built recursively out of variable names, wildcards, tuples, type